rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 ---
-## Q. How do you access 'api_key' or 'password' from google cloud to your spring boot application
+## 120. How do you access 'api_key' or 'password' from google cloud to your spring boot application
 To securely access API keys or passwords from Google Cloud within a Spring Boot application, leverage Google's Secret Manager and Spring Cloud GCP.
 Store your secrets in Secret Manager, a managed service for secure credential storage.
 Then, use Spring Cloud GCP to access these secrets in your Spring Boot application as you would any other Spring property.

 ### Detailed Steps: